 Proceed with extreme caution.
-Remember that if a student displays some characteristics of column 3, the student's needs may not be indicative of requiring significant modifications to curriculum.
+Remember alternate academic achievement standards that if a student displays some characteristics and substantial support to achieve measurable of column 3, the student's needs may not be gains in the grade- and age-appropriate indicative of requiring significant curriculum. modifications to curriculum.